pacav69/komodo-joomla-builder/README.md

 # Komodo Joomla Builder
 ## Description
-Create a Joomla file structure using Komodo and Grunt.
+Create a Joomla project infrastructure using Komodo and Grunt.

+## Background
 This project is based on Komodo's Extension Generator where it would create a project file in a project directory and then populate the directory with Komodo's extension file structure with prompts to the user to input information for extension details and creating a manifest file with accompanying macros to modify the manifest file, build the extension and build and install the extension to Komodo.

 ## Project Scope